MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 * Any material that you associate with your experience, such as descriptions and support documentation, must be accurate.
 Use correct spelling, capitalization, punctuation, and grammar in your descriptions and materials.
 * Provide help and support information.
 It's highly recommended that your app include a help/FAQ link for the first-run user experience.
 For all personal apps, we recommend providing your help page as a personal tab for a better user experience.

-### &#9989; Apps and add-ins that depend on external accounts or services must provide a clear and simple sign in/sign out and sign-up experience.
+### &#9989;  Provide a clear and simple sign in/sign out and sign-up experience

 *See also* [Section 1100.5 — Customer control](/legal/marketplace/certification-policies#11005-customer-control)

-* The sign in/sign out and sign-up experience. must be reachable across all capabilities in your app.
+* If your app or add-in depends on external accounts or services, the sign in/sign out and sign-up experience must be apparent and reachable across all capabilities in your app.
 * If there is an explicit sign-in option provided to the user, there must be a corresponding sign-out option (even if the app is using SSO/[silent authentication](~/tabs/how-to/authentication/auth-silent-aad.md)).
 * The sign-out option must only sign the user out of your app's capability and not out of the Teams client.
 * At a minimum, the sign-out option must sign the user out of the same capabilities accessed with the sign-in option.
 For example, if the sign-in option includes both a messaging extension and tab, then the sign-out option must include both the messaging extension and tab.